SandeepKundalwal/Phishing-Microworld-PGP/README.md

 <h2>Phishing Game Website for Post Graduate Project @IITMandi</h2>

-This repo contains the code for the Phishing Game Website made as part of Post Graduate Project @IITMandi.
+This repo contains the code for the Phishing Game Website made as part of my M.Tech Thesis titled <b>Investigating User Behaviour Towards Phishing Mail Using Eye Gaze Movement</b> at IIT Mandi.